timmc/lein-otf/README.md

   `:hooks` entry is necessary.
 Support (deprecated) `uberjar-otf` task as alias for `uberjar`.

+### v2.0.1

+* No source change.
+Depend on lein-otf.loader v1.0.1 (patch version bump.)

 ## License

-Copyright (C) 2012 Tim McCormack & Marshall Vandegrift
+Copyright (C) 2012–2013 Tim McCormack & Marshall Vandegrift

 Distributed under the Eclipse Public License v1.0, the same as Clojure.
 License text is provided in `./epl-v1.0.txt`.